mjbarca/Anomaly-Detection/README.md

 The normal way to perform the notebooks is

 01.- RoomsView for having a plot for each variable and room.
 It is important to having an idea about data.
-02.- DataStudy Seep insight about data. firstly general and after by room.
+02.- DataStudy Deep insight about data. firstly general and afterwards by room.
 This notebook generates the dataset with data preprocesated: scaled_KETY.
-03.- LSTM_model load scaled_KETI and performs a model by variable. models are serialized and saved in pickle files.
+03.- LSTM_model load scaled_KETI and performs a model by variable. models are serialized and saved into pickle files.
-04.- AnomalyDetection_mono run models predictions to rooms in order to identify anomalies.
+04.- AnomalyDetection_mono run models predictions with rooms data in order to identify anomalies.
 Uses pickle files and scaled_KETI data.
-05.- AnomalyDetection_multi generate models for multivariable scenarios and run models predictions to rooms in order to identify anomalies.
+05.- AnomalyDetection_multi generate models for multivariable scenarios and run models predictions with rooms data in order to identify anomalies.
-06.- conversion2lite generates models that occupy much less size than the previous ones.
+06.- conversion2lite generates models that occupy much less size than the previous ones using utilities from tensorflow lite.